Failure to track a stable AMOC state under rapid climate change: Main

 Earth’s climate system contains various tipping elements in the biosphere, cryosphere and hydrosphere \cite{Lenton2025}.
 These tipping elements may undergo a transition upon exceeding a critical forcing, often expressed as global warming thresholds \cite{Armstrong2022}.
 For the Atlantic Meridional Overturning Circulation (AMOC), the threshold for a collapse is estimated to be at global warming levels of +4$^{\circ}$C, with a range from +1.4$^{\circ}$C to +8.0$^{\circ}$C \cite{Armstrong2022}.
 In particular the lower bound of such estimates is important for society to identify safe operating spaces that minimise the risk of disruptive climate change \cite{Wunderling2023,Moller2024}.

 However, estimating a critical warming threshold for the AMOC poses several challenges, from limited paleo-climatic evidence and simulated tipping events to model biases causing large uncertainty in the AMOC response to radiative forcing \cite{Rahmstorf2005,Kriegler2009,Armstrong2022,vanWesten2025a}.
 A key underlying assumption behind such a threshold is that the present-day AMOC state will lose stability if the corresponding warming level is exceeded, triggering the onset of a collapse \cite{Lenton2008,Armstrong2022,Lenton2025}.
-Combining this assumption with the future warming levels projected by models forced with the Shared Socioeconomic Pathways (SSPs), it seems possible to determine when an AMOC collapse would start.
+Combining this assumption with the future warming levels projected by models forced with the Shared Socioeconomic Pathways (SSPs), it seems possible to determine when an AMOC collapse would begin.

-Yet, many results indicate that the behaviour of the AMOC depends on the rate of radiative forcing change -- in observations \cite{Dima2025}, conceptual climate models \cite{Stocker1997}, early global climate models \cite{Manabe1999}, and recently in a low-resolution earth system model \cite{Hankel2025}.
-In addition, modeling studies have found sustained strong AMOC states in very warm climates \cite{Bonan2022,Romanou2023,Willeit2024b}, for example under quadrupled CO$_2$ levels.
-While studies have emphasised the forcing rate effects on AMOC weakening \cite{Manabe1999, Hankel2025}, the question whether the forcing rate alone can determine AMOC tipping has been less investigated.
-An early study demonstrated in a zonally-averaged three-basin ocean model \cite{Stocker1997, Schmittner1999} that a faster rate of radiative forcing can indeed collapse the AMOC than a slower forcing rate.
-This is one of the first examples showing rate-dependent tipping of the AMOC \cite{Ashwin2012,Wieczorek2023}, meaning that it fails to track its current stable state for sufficiently fast forcing change.
+Yet, many results indicate that the evolution of the AMOC depends on the rate of radiative forcing change -- in observations \cite{Dima2025}, conceptual climate models \cite{Stocker1997}, early global climate models \cite{Manabe1999}, and recently in a low-resolution earth system model \cite{Hankel2025}.
+In addition, modeling studies have found sustained strong AMOC states in very warm climates \cite{Bonan2022,Nobre2023,Curtis2024,Willeit2024b}, for example under doubled or quadrupled CO$_2$ levels.
+While studies have emphasised the forcing rate effects on the magnitude of AMOC weakening \cite{Manabe1999, Hankel2025}, the question whether the forcing rate alone can determine AMOC tipping has been less investigated.
+An early study, using a zonally-averaged three-basin ocean model \cite{Stocker1997, Schmittner1999}, demonstrated that a faster rate of radiative forcing can indeed collapse the AMOC while a slower forcing rate does not.
+This is one of the first examples showing rate-dependent tipping \cite{Ashwin2012,Wieczorek2023} of the AMOC, meaning that it fails to track its current stable state for sufficiently fast forcing change.